Kellswork/agirlcodes.dev/posts/golang-setup-html-templates-and-static-assets.md

 As we've finished building the backend application, it's time to set up the front end, connect it to the backend, and create a full-stack web application.

-This article lays the foundation for the upcoming one, where we will build a Todo Frontend App with the Fetch API and Vanilla JavaScript (with a TypeScript version available)(add links)January 8, 2024 .
+This article lays the foundation for the upcoming one, where we will build a Todo Frontend App with the Fetch API and Vanilla JavaScript (with a TypeScript version available).

-Update this article with the link for the fronted after you’ve published

 This Todo App has monolith architecture, indicating the Frontend and Backend share the same codebase.